2025 Preakness Stakes betting guide and tips

 • Win bet is a bet on the horse you think will win outright.

-• Place bet is a wager on the horse you think will place in either first or second.
+• Place bet is a wager on the horse you think will finish in either first or second.

-• Show bet pays the least of all, is the least risky.
-It is a wager on the horse you think will finish first, second or third in the race.
+• Show bet pays the least of all, but it’s the least risky.
+It is a wager on the horse you think will finish first, second, or third in the race.

-• Exacta bet predicts two horses in the correct order for first and second.
+• Exacta bet predicts two horses in the correct order finishing first and second.

 • Trifecta bet predicts three horses in the correct order for first through third place.